tarwn/lessthandot-hugo/blogs/content/posts/2008-06-01-asp-net-beginner-resources.md

 ---
 If you are just starting out in ASP.NET development, there are some very useful resources that will give you a good start.

-First of all, I&#8217;d suggest going to [Microsoft&#8217;s ASP.NET website][1] and browsing through some of the sections there.
+First of all, I'd suggest going to [Microsoft's ASP.NET website][1] and browsing through some of the sections there.
 You may want to:

 1. Watch some of the [Getting Started Videos][2]